Haleakala National Park Hawaii, USA Travel Guide

 Jeep rentals are popular; check road restrictions.

-A valid driver''s driving license from your country of origin is a requirement.
-An International Driving Permit (IDP) is recommended or a requirement for some nationalities.
+A valid driving''s driving license from your country of origin is a requirement.
+An International Driving Permit (IDP) is recommended or a requirement for a few nationalities.
 Most rental car companies require drivers to be 21+, with surcharges for those under 25.
 A major credit card is also needed.

 Confirm driver/vehicle details.
 Share trip details with a trusted contact.